Kumon offers learning opportunities in over 50 countries and regions around the world.

 to self-learn with our math and language worksheets

 The Kumon worksheets used around the world are all based on the same approach.
-That is, they allow students to steadily advance to higher level material by letting all students begin from a point that they can do comfortably, and by making it possible for each student to study at the “just-right” level, wherein the burden on students is increased little by little.
+That is, they allow students to steadily advance to higher-level material by letting all students begin from a point that they can do comfortably, regardless of their age or grade at school, and by making it possible for each student to study at the “just-right” level, wherein the burden on students is increased little by little.
 Our worksheet developers at Kumon are constantly learning from children in an effort to improve our current worksheet lineup and also to develop new and better worksheets to provide Kumon students with the best possible learning materials.

 Native Language Programs